chriskiehl/smartkeys.js/README.md

 ## Quick Start

-The fastest way to get started is to create a handler using deafults shipped with `smartKeys`.
+The fastest way to get started is to create a handler using the deafults shipped with `smartKeys`.

 ```
 const smartkeysHandler = smartKeys.fromConfig(smartKeys.defaults);